RyuNen344/Tenugui/README.md

 # Tenugui

-Tenugui is ModalBottomSheet Wrapper for Jetpack Compose.
+Tenugui is a ModalBottomSheet wrapper for Jetpack Compose.

 ## Why use Tenugui?